Is driving with Google Glass Illegal?

 Posted on November 7, 2013 in: Traffic Cases

 Have you recently been involved in a car accident caused by distracted driving?
-If you caused a motor vehicle crash, you’ll need to have an experienced Florida defense attorney on your side.
+If you caused a motor vehicle crash, you’ll need to have a auto insurance to ensure you and your families benefits and to save money when there is an accident.
+Experienced Florida defense attorney on your side.
 Many car accidents are caused nowadays by distracted driving, and Google’s most recent technology, Google Glass, might be at fault.
 Google Glass is supposed to be a safer, hands-free way to engage with technology, but certain studies suggest that this eye wear might not be as promising as it sounds.

 If you have been involved in a car accident in Florida, don’t hesitate to contact the dedicated defense attorneys at Falk & Ross.
 We have years of experience handling cases in South Florida and will ensure that you’re treated fairly.